More foods can affect your health or your baby's than you might realize. Find out what foods to avoid during pregnancy.By Mayo Clinic Staff

 The bigger and older the fish, the more mercury it's likely to contain.
-The Food and Drug Administration (FDA) and the Environmental Protection Agency (EPA) encourage pregnant women to avoid:
+During pregnancy, the Food and Drug Administration (FDA) encourages you to avoid:

 - King mackerel

 So what's safe?
 Some types of seafood contain little mercury.
-The 2010 Dietary Guidelines for Americans recommend 8 to 12 ounces — two average meals — of seafood a week for pregnant women.
+The 2020-2025 Dietary Guidelines for Americans recommends 8 to 12 ounces (224 to 336 grams) — two or three servings — of seafood a week during pregnancy.
 Consider:

 To avoid harmful bacteria or viruses in seafood:

 - Avoid raw fish and shellfish.
-Examples include sushi, sashimi, and raw oysters, scallops or clams.
+Examples of raw or undercooked foods to avoid include sushi, sashimi, ceviche and raw oysters, scallops or clams.

 - Avoid refrigerated, uncooked seafood.
 Examples include seafood labeled nova style, lox, kippered, smoked or jerky.
 It's OK to eat smoked seafood if it's an ingredient in a casserole or other cooked dish.
 Canned and shelf-stable versions also are safe.

 - Understand local fish advisories.
 If you eat fish from local waters, pay attention to local fish advisories — especially if water pollution is a concern.
-If advice isn't available, limit the amount of fish from local waters you eat to 6 ounces (170 grams) a week and don't eat other fish that week.
+If you are uncertain about the safety of fish you have already eaten, don't eat any other fish that week.